mksha/proffer/quickstart-guide/variables/main.md

 If the variable is constant then we can just define its values in proffer template file itself and use it directly without passing as var file.

-## Use variables in proffer configuration file
+## Use variables in proffer configuration file:

 Once we have defined the variables in either variable file or template file, then we can use them using below syntax: